Table of Contents

 Add a New Language Translation

-If the theme does not have a translation for your language, follow the following steps to add a new language translation.
+If the theme does not have a translation for your language, follow these steps to add a new language translation.

 - Create a new file using a code editor in the theme’s locales folder with the ISO Language Codes code.
-Foe example, if the new language is Japanese, the ISO code will be
+For example, if the new language is Japanese, the ISO code will be

 ja